Tsby/Does-survey-design-information-matter/Case_study_1_report_with_code.md

 weight* is taken as additional survey information.
 Survey weight indicates the represented population by the individual.
 The survey design consists of only one sampling stage.
 After the survey design is specified, the GLM model is applied to the dataset.
-The R output is shown in the Figure 14.

 ``` r
 # Define a survey design: